molgenis/molgenis-emx2/tools/pyclient/README.md

 Therefore, releases of the Pyclient are less frequent than those of EMX2 and the latest version of the Pyclient may differ from the latest version of Molgenis EMX2.

 #### 11.8.0
 Breaking: introduced asynchronous methods.
-Users need to explicity address the asynchronous methods with either `await` or `asyncio.create_task`
+Users need to explicitly address the asynchronous methods

 #### 10.109.3
 Added: the ability to use the Pyclient on an EMX2 instance running on a local machine.